 - Monaural audio is also recorded during movie recording while "Full HD" or "HD" is selected for the movie quality setting. - Touching "D" while recording is in progress will cause the remaining recording time and "R" to appear.
-Touch "D" again to switch back to the elapsed recording time. - Zoom is supported during movie recording when "Full HD" or "HD" is selected for the movie quality setting (page 46). - When "Macro" is selected as the movie focus mode (page 70), you can half-press the shutter button before starting recording to focus.
+Touch "D" again to switch back to the elapsed recording time. - Except for High Speed Movie, zoom operations are supported during movie recording (page 46).
+Zoom is disabled during high speed movie recording.
+If you want to use zoom, perform the zoom operation before you touch "@" (Movie) to start recording.